-On principle, the regular exercises of the EU (ECURIE exercises), the IAEA (CONVEX) and the OECD/NEA (Organisation for Economic Co-operation and Development/Nuclear Energy Agency) (INEX) are attended by RLZ staff according to their responsibilities.
-In addition, depending on the exercise situation, supporting bodies, other federal ministries and the competent nuclear licensing and supervisory authorities of the Länder are also involved.
+On principle, the regular exercises of the EU (ECURIE exercises), the IAEA (CONVEX) and the OECD/NEA (INEX) are attended by RLZ staff according to their responsibilities.
+In addition, depending on the exercise situation, supporting bodies, other federal ministries and the competent licensing and supervisory authorities of the Länder are also involved.